 4. Puxton Park

-Towards Weston-Super-Mare, Puxton Park will open is pumpkin patch to the public from October 1.
+Towards Weston-Super-Mare, Puxton Park will open its pumpkin patch to the public from October 1.
 The family adventure park provides fun and variety with a giant indoor play barn, pets’ village and farm shop all year round.
-But this Autumn , you can have a go at picking your own pumpkin from Puxton Park.
+But this Autumn, you can have a go at picking your own pumpkin from Puxton Park.
 Over 60,000 pumpkin seeds have been planted across our massive pumpkin patch.
 The pumpkin patch is free to enter, but there is a charge to take a pumpkin home – a price dependent on the size.
-Puxton Park is open every weekend and everyday during October half-term.
+Puxton Park is open every weekend and every day during the October half-term.

 Cowslip Lane, Hewish, Banwell, Weston-super-Mare BS24 6AH